Wenjia-Lu/league-win-analysis/README.md

 `heralds`: number of heralds the team has slain

-`firstdragon`: whether the team has secured the first dragon
+`firstdragon`: whether the team has secured the first dragon; '1' indicates true, '0' indicates false

-`firstblood`: whether the team was the first to slay an enemy player
+`firstblood`: whether the team was the first to slay an enemy player; '1' indicates true, '0' indicates false

 `goldatX`: total gold earned for the team at the X-minute mark; indicative of strength in terms of economy, for X = 10, 15, 20